ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_cnn.md

 We first specify general settings for the experiment such as the experiment's name, the number of GPUs used, the number of trials performed for each execution of `pypopsyn/learning/train.py` in case convergence is not reached, and the specific convergence thresholds for each of the possible output parameters.
+The convergence thresholds represent the threshold loss value for the individual parameters below which we consider the network to have reached a good accuracy in predicting the parameters.

 ```commandline
 {